-Adjust the spring pre-load by turning the pre-load adjuster (1) with the 22 mm wrench provided in the tool kit.
+Adjust the spring pre-load by turning the pre-load adjuster (1).

 - 1. Turn the pre-load adjuster (1) counterclockwise until it will no longer turn (lightly seats).
 This is the full soft setting. - 2.
 Turn the adjuster clockwise 7 turns.
 This is the standard position. - 3.
 Make sure that both fork legs are adjusted to the same position.